Prenatal nutrition: Barker's Hypothesis: the impact of in utero conditions on fetal growth and development

 Animal studies show that inadequate maternal nutrition can negatively impact the expression of various genes, the development of tissues and organs, and can be linked to permanent hypertension in offspring.
 Maternal nutrition extends beyond caloric intake.
-It encompasses a wide range of elements, like the balance of macronutrients including proteins, carbohydrates, and fatty acids, each having a unique affect on fetal growth.
+It encompasses a wide range of elements, like the balance of macronutrients including proteins, carbohydrates, and fatty acids, each having a unique effect on fetal growth.
 Deficiencies in a mother's diet can send signals to the fetus suggesting that its long-term living conditions will be those of poverty.
 Consequently, the baby adapts by changing its body size and metabolism to prepare for harsh conditions of food shortages after birth.
 Physiological and metabolic processes in the body undergo permanent changes as a result of restricted growth.
 When the living conditions switch from malnutrition to those of abundance, the baby is forced into an environment that works against what its body was designed for.
 This juxtaposition increases the baby's risk of developing diseases later in adulthood.
 By the same token, if the fetus growing in the womb of a healthy mother is exposed to prolonged famine after birth, the infant would be less adaptive to the harsh environment than low-birth-weight babies.
 Additionally, micronutrient deficiencies during pregnancy may influence the long-term outcomes related to survival and cognitive development in offspring.
 Although these associations are not yet fully established, they underscore the importance of adequate prenatal nutrition during this critical period.

 The importance of maternal environment as it relates to fetal development has been debated.
 Studies show that half siblings who share a mother have more similar birth weights than those sharing a father.
 Other research builds on this, suggesting that over 50% of discrepancies in fetal weight can be attributed to the intrauterine environment, with the second largest contributor being the mother's genes.
 This research lends support to Barker's hypothesis and highlights the significance of maternal health; however, the mechanisms by which these factors (e.g., malnourishment) influence fetal weight are still under investigation.